lthon09/flufbird/README.md

-This is the archive of the whole abandoned FlufBird project.
-I thought that it'd be too much of a waste of time to just delete it, so I'll post the thing here.
+This is the archive of FlufBird.
+I abandoned it to demotivation but it took too much time (A few months) so I decided to post it here.

+Extract the archive and you'll find the source code.